What if I could show you how to start a production company from the ground up in just one guide?

-This is just scratching the surface of everything you need to do when it comes to starting your own film production company.
+This is just scratching the surface of everything you need to do when it comes to starting your own video production company.
 And, of course, we cover many of these pointers (and more) in other articles around the site.

 However, it’s important to remember that your film company will walk its own path and its own direction, and what works for one company, might not work for yours.

 Just always remember that there are many variables and what works in one market might not necessarily work in yours.

 However, as a rule of thumb, make sure you’re starting small and growing steadily.
 Even the mightiest tree needs strong roots to hold it into the ground, and it’s the same with your business.